KaiwenJon/Parallel-Programming-Models/README.md

 # SIFT Detector
-Sequential and OpenMP (Parallel feature extraction) version implemented.
+Sequential, OpenMP, and Pthread (Parallel feature extraction) version implemented.

 ## Algorithm
 Using DoG (Difference of Gaussian) to build a scale space.
 From there, find interest points using NMS (Non-maximum suppression).
 Draw each SIFT interest point on the image with its feature scale.